MENINGOCOCCAL DISEASE - FREQUENTLY ASKED QUESTIONS (FAQS)

 - Prolonged exposure between people in the same household

 - Direct contact with saliva through kissing or sharing eating utensils, a drinking glass, or a cigarette

 It is NOT spread simply by breathing the air where a person with the disease has been, and it is NOT highly contagious.

 It is NOT as contagious as the common cold or flu.

-Q: Should people who have been in contact with a diagnosed case of invasive meningococcal disease receive preventive treatment?
+Should people who have been in contact with a diagnosed case of invasive meningococcal disease receive preventive treatment?

-A: Only people who have been in prolonged close contact (household members, intimate contacts, health care personnel performing mouth-to-mouth resuscitation, day care center playmates, etc.) need to be considered for preventive treatment.
+People who have been in prolonged close contact (household members, intimate contacts, health care personnel performing mouth-to-mouth resuscitation, day care center playmates, etc.) need to be considered for preventive treatment.
 Such people are usually advised to obtain a prescription for an antibiotic from their physician.
 Casual contact, as might occur in a regular classroom, office, factory, or other work setting is usually not sufficient enough to cause concern.

 There are two types of vaccines that can be used to prevent illness.

 - MenACWY: All 11 to 12 year olds should get a MenACWY vaccine with a booster at 16 yers old.

 - MenB: Teens and young adults (16 through 23 years) may get a MenB vaccine.